Phydon/sf/README.md

   [PATTERN] [PATH]  Add a search pattern and a path

 Options:
-  -d, --dir                        Search only in directory names for the pattern -e, --extension <EXTENSIONS>...
+  -c, --count                      Only print the number of search results -d, --dir                        Search only in directory names for the pattern -e, --extension <EXTENSIONS>...
 Only search in files with the given extensions -E, --exclude <PATTERNS>...
 Enter patterns to exclude from the search